Near-critical spanning forests and renormalization: UST and UST limits

-Proposition \ref{prop:lengthplanarUST} and \ref{prop:lengthfreeUST} tell us that the finite subtrees $\T^\d_n$, together with their length measure converge: any of the branches from $z_i$ to $z_j$ converges, in natural parametrization for the topology of supremum norm, towards branches of the continuous tree $\G(0)$.
+Propositions \ref{prop:lengthplanarUST} and \ref{prop:lengthfreeUST} tell us that the finite subtrees $\T^\d_n$, together with their appropriately rescaled length measure converge: any of the branches from $z_i$ to $z_j$ converges for the topology of supremum norm, to branches of the continuous tree $\G(0)$ in their natural parametrization.
+More specifically, when $\d$ is small enough, we can couple the trees $\T^\d_n$ and $\T_n$ in such a way that with probability at least $1- \eta$: (i) for each $k \in \{ 2 , \ldots, n\}$, the total appropriately rescaled length of $\g^\d_k$ is $\eta/(|t_0 |n )$-close to the natural length of $\g_k$, and (ii) for each $k \in \{ 2 , \ldots, n\}$, the two paths $\g^\d_k$ and $\g_k$ are uniformly $\eps$-close (in the sup-norm for those parametrizations, on the time-interval where they are both defined).

-The branches of the tree $\T^\d_n$ can be divided into several disjoint paths.
-We choose to divide it according to the intersection points of its branches (see Fig. \ref{divisionsubtree}).
-Thus, $\T^\d_n$ is seen as the reunion of $N$ (at most and typically equal to $2n-3$) simple paths $\g^\d_k$.

-When the mesh size go to $0$, there is a correspondence between the discrete paths $\g^\d_k$ and the continuous ones (even if this can be checked to a.s. not happen, we allow for constant paths here).
-From Result \ref{res:convLERW} for the tree, the finitely many $\g^\d_k$ converge in their natural parametrization towards their corresponding paths in the continuous tree for the topology of uniform convergence.

-We couple the cutting dynamics in the discrete and in the continuum in the following way: assume the mesh size is small enough so that the lengths $\a^\d_k$ of $\g^\d_k$ are $\e'$ (to be fixed later) close to the lengths $\a_k$ of $\g_k$.

-We then sample independent Poisson point processes of parameter $|t_0|$ on $N$ intervals of respective lengths $\a_k+\e'$, and transfer these Poisson point processes on the discrete and continuous branches using respectively the parametrization by length and the natural parametrization (e.g. in the discrete setting, when a point falls in an interval of the type $[m \d^{5/4},(m+1) \d^{5/4})$, we remove the corresponding edge).
-We now choose $\e'$ such that with probability at least $1-\eta$, no point is drawn in any of the intervals $[\a_k-\e',\a_k+\e']$ and we work under this assumption: this allows us to be sure that there is a correspondence between discrete and continuous cut points.
-Note that this procedure gives a coupling of the dynamics at all time $t\in [t_0,0]$, by associating to each point of the Poisson point processes independent uniform time labels in $[t_0,0]$.
+We then couple the cutting dynamics in the discrete and in the continuum using the same exponential clocks: we sample $n-1$ independent Poisson point processes of intensity $|t_0|$ and we transfer these Poisson point processes onto the $n-1$ discrete and continuous branches using respectively the appropriately rescaled length and the natural parametrization (in the discrete setting, when at least one Poisson mark falls in an interval corresponding to an edge, we remove this edge).
+Condition (i) and (ii) ensure that when $\d$ is small enough, with a probability at least $1- \eta$, the number of Poisson marks that did fall in each branch $\g^\d_k$ and $\g_k$ will be identical, and that the location of these marks will be $\eps$-close.

-We also sample cutting points that lies outside of $\T_n^\d$ (resp. $\T_n$).
-Nonetheless, however we have cut $\T_n$, cutting away any more points outside of it can displace it in Schramm space by a distance at most $\e$, as $\T_n$ is a strong $\e$-approximation of $\G(0)$.

-Now choose the mesh size $\d$ small enough such that with probability at least $1-\eta$, $\T^\d_n$ and $\T_n$ are at distance $\e$ in the distance of uniform convergence of pieces $\g_k$ in their natural parametrizations.
-Therefore, with probability greater than $1-\eta$, for all time $t \in [t_0,0]$, the cutting points of the previous coupling are $\e$-close and the Hausdorff distance between $\T_n^\d(t)$ and $\T_n(t)$ is smaller than $\e$.